In this post

 There's only one downside: the price.
 But you already knew that in advance so I'm not discovering anything new to you.
 It's an expensive watch, mainly because Garmin knows that rivals cannot offer something similar.

-Extended autonomy, music playback, wireless NFC payments, larger screen reducing the edge of the watch... practically anything you can think of, you're going to find it in the Fenix 6 Pro one way or another.
+Extended battery life, music playback, wireless NFC payments, larger screen reducing the edge of the watch... practically anything you can think of, you're going to find it in the Fenix 6 Pro one way or another.

 With the new model Garmin has also added the pulse oximetry sensor, something that was exclusive to the Fenix 5X Plus.
 This time, for the Fenix 6X an even larger screen (supporting up to 8 screen data) and a solar-charged version have been reserved.